mahadmughal/N-beats-model/README.md

 ﻿**N-beats & MLP time-series predictive analysis** 18.11.2021
 ─
+To run the project, apply 'python3 data_preprocessing' command in the terminal.

 **Introduction**
 The main aim of this project is the analysis of the N-BEATS neural network and MLP models used in time-series predictive analysis.
 The N-BEATS model is usually abbreviated as neural basis expansion analysis for interpretable time-series forecasting.
 On the other hand, MLP is defined as the multilayer perceptron for feed-forward neural networks.
 The comprehensive analysis of both models is done using a tourism dataset contained by csv files.
 The detailed analysis of both the models and the dataset is done in succeeding sections.